bcgov/Mautic-Subscription-App/README.md

 The SUBSCRIBE_URL and UNSUBSCRIBE_URL are the subscribe and unsubscribe form URLs.
 They are expressed in the following format: ```<mautic-app-url>/form/submit?formId=[form-id]``` where the `form-id` are listed under the `ID` column in Components -> Forms in the Mautic App

-Leave the HOST_URL value as "".
-This parameter will only be used when promoting the app to the prod environment.

 Example:
 ```
 {